-As winter approaches and the flakes start to fall thick and fast in northern climes, what better way to keep toasty than by stripping off and sweating it out in a little pine-clad room heated to 80°C, before taking a joyous leap into an icy lake just for the hell of it.
-Finland invented the sauna and, frankly, nobody does it better.
+Come snow or shine, the Finns know the best way to relax is by stripping down and sweating it out in a little pine-clad room heated to 80°C (176°F), before taking a joyous leap into an icy lake just for the hell of it.
+Finland invented the sauna, and frankly, nobody does it better.

 There’s no right or wrong time of year for getting your kit off and hitting the sauna in Finland.
 Even in bleakest midwinter, the Finns don’t let the darkness and cold get them down.
-When temperatures plummet below zero and the sun barely pops its head above the horizon, you’ll find them sitting in communal silence in a roasting hot sauna.
-Here it’s quiet but for the crackle of burning wood and the hiss of water being tossed onto stones to emit waves of fragrant vapour, or löyly.
+When temperatures plummet below zero and the sun barely pops its head above the horizon, you’ll find them sitting in communal silence in a roasting-hot sauna.
+There it’s quiet but for the crackle of burning wood and the hiss of water being tossed onto stones to emit waves of fragrant vapor, or löyly.
 And it’s never too cold for a post-steam dip in a frozen lake, where the numbingly cold water jump-starts the nervous system.

-Though the sauna’s origins can’t be pinned to an exact moment in time, some say it dates to the Neolithic period around 7000 BC, when the first shivering settlers dug holes in the ground and filled them with hot stones.
+Though the Finnish sauna’s origins can’t be pinned to an exact moment in time, some say it dates to the Neolithic period around 7000 BCE, when the first shivering settlers dug holes in the ground and filled them with hot stones.

-While many people might think of saunas as a luxury, in Finland they are an everyday necessity and an integral part of the culture.
+While many people might think of saunas as a luxury, in Finland they're an everyday necessity, and an integral part of the culture.
 In this sparsely populated, densely forested country of 5.4 million people, there are three million saunas and counting.

-Dubbed ‘the poor man’s pharmacy’, the sauna is said to keep the Finns fighting fit with wondrous health benefits: from encouraging weight loss and reducing stress to improving circulation and strengthening the immune system.
+Dubbed "the poor man’s pharmacy," the sauna is said to keep the Finns fighting fit with wondrous health benefits, from encouraging weight loss and reducing stress to improving circulation and strengthening the immune system.
 At pretty much any important life event you care to mention, you can bet a sauna is involved somewhere along the line.
-Besides purifying mind and body, this is where Finns socialise and do business, and traditionally prepare for births, deaths and marriages.
+Besides purifying mind and body, this is where Finns socialize and do business, and traditionally prepare for births, deaths and marriages.

-But if you’re planning on sneaking into a sauna in your bathing suit or having a boisterous chat with your mates while you’re in there, think again.
-In Finland, the sauna is treated with reverence and lore has it that anyone who behaves improperly will have to face the wrath of the resident saunatonttu, or sauna elf, who might burn it down in fury.
+If you’re planning on sneaking into a sauna in your bathing suit or having a boisterous chat with your mates while you’re there, think again.
+The traditional Finnish sauna is treated with reverence, and lore has it that anyone who behaves improperly will have to face the wrath of the resident saunatonttu, or sauna elf, who might burn it down in fury.

 - While the Finns won’t berate you for covering up, to truly fit in it’s nude or nothing – leave modesty in the changing room or master the art of the cunningly placed towel.